ko2fan/php-scanner/README.md

     <directory>    Sets the directory to scan (it will also scan all directories inside)
 ```

-Matches are saved to scan.log
+Matches are saved to /var/log/scan.log if possible, otherwise ./scan.log